netdata/netdata/ml/README.md

 If you would like to run ML on a parent instead of at the edge, some configuration options are illustrated below..

-This example assumes 3 child nodes [streaming](https://learn.netdata.cloud/docs/agent/streaming) to 1 parent node and illustrates the main ways you might want to configure running ml for the children on the parent, running ml on the children themselves or even a mix of approaches.
+This example assumes 3 child nodes [streaming](https://learn.netdata.cloud/docs/agent/streaming) to 1 parent node and illustrates the main ways you might want to configure running ml for the children on the parent, running ML on the children themselves, or even a mix of approaches.

 ![parent_child_options](https://user-images.githubusercontent.com/2178292/164439761-8fb7dddd-c4d8-4329-9f44-9a794937a086.png)